 The economy is rapidly changing, and with it the hiring ecosystem is, too.
 So while job boards like Monster remain critically important channels for connecting with interested candidates, there are other channels that you should be thinking about.

 Social media is playing an increasingly significant role in driving applications for many companies today.
-Indeed, it's part of the talent acquisition strategy at some 84 percent of companies, according to SHRM.
 What's more, that shift is being driven largely from the bottom up.
 According to one study, for example, a majority of job seekers believe that social media and professional networks are the most useful job search resources available to them — more useful, that is, than job boards.

 As you transition your talent acquisition efforts to social channels, just be sure to focus your efforts on engaging with candidates, being authentic and building relationships.
 Those are the essential ingredients for success.